Eastern Qing tombs: Description

-Jingling is the tomb of the Kangxi Emperor, and is surprisingly modest given that he was possibly the greatest emperor of the Qing dynasty but is in keeping with what is known of his character.
-The spirit way leading to the tomb has an elegant five-arch bridge; the guardian figures are placed on an unusual curve quite close to the tomb itself, and are more decorated than those at earlier tombs.
+Jingling is the tomb of the Kangxi Emperor.
+The spirit way leading to the tomb has a five-arch bridge; the guardian figures are placed on a curve close to the tomb itself, and are more decorated than earlier ones.

 Yuling, the tomb of the Qianlong Emperor (the fourth emperor of the Qing dynasty), is one of the most splendid one of all royal tombs in Chinese history.
 Yuling has the finest tomb chamber, a series of nine vaults separated by four solid marble doors located at a depth of 54 m.
 Beginning with the first marble gate, all walls, vaulted ceilings, and gates are covered with Buddhist imagery such as the four heavenly kings, the eight bodhisattvas, the 24 buddhas, lions, the Eight Treasures, as well as ritual instruments and more than 30,000 words of Tibetan scripture and Sanskrit.
 The 3-ton doors themselves have reliefs of bodhisattvas (beings on the road to enlightenment) and the four protective kings usually found at temple entrances.
 The Qianlong Emperor (died 1799) selected the site of his mausoleum in 1742 and construction began in the following year.
 Construction was completed in 1752, but the mausoleum was expanded further in the years between 1755 and 1762.
 During this time, the square city, memorial tower, the precious citadel, as well as the two side halls were newly built.

+Yu Mausoleum, of the Qianlong Emperor.

-Ding Dongling, the tomb of Empress Dowager Cixi stands out for its extremely luxurious decoration.
+Ding Dongling, the tomb of Empress Dowager Cixi stands out for its extremely lavish decoration.
 The Long'en Hall along with its eastern and western side halls is made from valuable red wood timbers.
-All three halls are decorated with gold-glazed coloured painting, gilded dragons, and carved stone rails.
+All three halls are decorated with gold-glazed paintings, gilded dragons, and carved stone rails.
 Today, the main hall contains reproductions of pictures produced in 1903 by Cixi's photo studio within the Summer Palace.
 Everywhere there are reminders of the Forbidden City, such as the terrace-corner spouts carved as water-loving dragons.
-The interior has motifs strikingly painted in gold on dark wood, recalling the buildings where she spent her last years.
-There are walls of carved and gilded brick, and superbly fearsome wooden dragons writhe down the columns.
+The interior has motifs strikingly painted in gold on dark wood, a reminder of the buildings where she spent her last years.
+There are walls of carved and gilded brick, and wooden dragons writhe down the columns.